 “We’ll go find her and see if she wants a ride back down to the village”, my wife ordered.

-I walked over to where I guessed I had seen her last.
-No one.
+I walked over to where I had last seen the old woman.
+Gone.
 I looked back toward my wife and could barely make her out through the fog.
 A fresh breeze had now picked up and ushered in an even denser, moist fog.
-Bamboo loves this kind of weather.
+Bamboo loves the fog.
 Now I knew why the surrounding bamboo forest was the biggest I had ever seen.

 I continued heading in the direction I last saw the old woman walking.
 I continued walking for a few minutes until the mountain side dropped off rather steeply.
 Still no one.
 I looked carefully around and to my surprise spotted what looked like a path about 15 yards away.

 I quickly approached and sure enough it was a pathway, not wide, but well worn.
-It led down the mountain side picking it’s way carefully through the clumps of giant bamboo.
-I quickly walked about 100 yards down the trail faster than an old woman could possibly walk, until it came to a rocky outcropping.
+It led down the mountain side picking its way carefully through the clumps of giant bamboo.
+I quickly walked about 100 yards down the trail faster than a hobbled, old woman could possibly walk, until it came to a rocky outcropping.
 The forest path stopped, but a stairway had been hewn into the granite outcropping leading very steeply downward.
-Still no sign of Thomm.
+Still no one.

-I was delighted to see dozens of bells of different sizes, tied with leather thongs to the handrails, swaying in the breeze and softly tinkling.
+I was surprised to see dozens of bells of different sizes, tied with leather thongs to the handrails, swaying in the breeze and softly tinkling.
 A close-up look at the bells revealed that they were Buddhist temple bells.
-These bronze bells, imprinted with an image the Buddha, were badly tarnished and rusted.
-Just like the row of nine Buddhas I had come across in the dell above, these temple bells had been here a long time.
+These bronze bells, imprinted with an image the Buddha, were badly weathered.
 And there were dozens and dozens of them, gently warning anyone nearby of the precipice just on the other side of the handrail.

 I carefully walked down a series of steps to a small landing.
 No one.
 The steps continued downward and quickly disappeared into the thickening fog.
 I yelled out “Thomm!
 Anybody here!”
 Silence.
 From up above, I heard the muffled voice of my wife calling me.
 I strained my eyes down the stairs before I turned and carefully climbed back up the stairs.